 If you imagine you mind is like a computer …

 Your conscious mind is best represented by the keyboard and monitor.
 Data is inputted on the keyboard and the results are thrown up on the monitor screen.
-That is how you conscious mind works – information is taken in via some outside (or internal) stimulus from your environment and the results are thrown up instantaneously into your consciousness.
+That is how your conscious mind works; information is taken in via some outside (or internal) stimulus from your environment and the results are thrown up instantaneously into your consciousness.

 Your subconscious is like the RAM in your computer.
 RAM is the place in a computer where programs and data that are currently in use are kept so they can easily be reached quickly by the computer processor.

-The subconscious is also constantly at work, staying a lot more aware of your surroundings than you realize.
-In fact, according to the NLP communication model we are assaulted with over 2 million bits if data every second.
+The subconscious is also constantly at work staying a lot more aware of your surroundings than you realize.
+In fact according to the NLP communication model we are assaulted with over 2 million bits of data every second.
 If your conscious mind had to deal with all that you would very quickly become overwhelmed and not be able to get anything done.

-One of the truly great things about the subconscious and one which we need to take advantage of to affect change is … it obeys orders!
+One of the truly great things about the subconscious and one which we need to take advantage of to affect change is that it obeys orders!